 The Memory Detectives is a short but entertaining book written by Julia Amos whose mother-in law, Jean, lives at Osbourne Court run by one of our customers, Windmill Care Ltd. Although it is a children’s adventure story aimed at encouraging young people to engage with older people with dementia it also provides an excellent illustration for all readers of the value reminiscence and life history work.

-Congratulations to our successful Diploma learners
+Congratulations to our successful City and Guilds Diploma and Certificate learners

 Many congratulations to the following for their achievements: